JanKnd/nsim/README.md

 # nSim
-A n-body-simulation in rust using bevy
+An n-body-simulation in rust using bevy